cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Fee

 Fees RM50,000 - RM55,000 *The stated fees are estimation on overall completion of the program.
-In any cases where there are credit exemptions, offered rebates or approval of scholarship applications, there will be considerable reduction in the fees The fees stated here are for Malaysians or local students only.
-Kindly refer to MSU regarding the fees for international students
+In any cases where there are credit exemptions, offered rebates or approval of scholarship applications, there will be considerable reduction in the fees.
+The fees stated here are for Malaysians or local students only.
+Kindly refer to MSU regarding the fees for international students.

 ### Duration